The Great British Bake Off stars and their beautiful kitchens

 Edd Kimber

-Originally from Bradford, Edd resides in London with his boyfriend and their dog, Wesley.
+Originally from Bradford, Edd lives in London with his boyfriend and their dog, Wesley.

 He made do with the existing kitchen in his home when he moved in, deciding to upcycle the Howdens shell and units using Rust-Oleum kitchen cabinet paint in two shades, Featherstone and Fire Brick.

-With classic white metro tiles, simple white countertops and herringbone timber floors, the space is modern, fresh and stylish – and was achieved on a shoestring budget.
+With classic white metro tiles, simple white countertops and herringbone timber floors, the space is modern, fresh and stylish (and achieved on a shoestring budget).

 Kim-Joy Hewlett

-Kim-Joy made it all the way to the final of The Great British Bake Off in 2018, thanks to her incredible Kawaī bakes – think monster-shaped meringues and madeleines decorated to look like napping cats.
+Kim-Joy made it to the final of The Great British Bake Off in 2018, thanks to her incredible Kawaī bakes, including monster-shaped meringues and madeleines decorated to look like napping cats.

-Paul and Prue loved Kim-Joy's whimsical baking style, which all had flavour to match, and so did fans.
-Since her time on the show, she's released a series of successful cookbooks and even a graphic novel, and continues to share her creative confections with her almost half-a-million Instagram followers.
+Paul and Prue loved Kim-Joy's whimsical baking style, which all had flavour to match.
+Since her time on the show, she's released a series of successful cookbooks and even a graphic novel, continuing to share her creative confections with her almost half a million Instagram followers.

 Kim-Joy Hewlett